kolosinp/python_3/README.md

 # python_3
-To lrean python is to do python
+To learn python is to do python